• Skip to primary navigation

 oatmeal with yogurt with three different fruits layered into mason jars

 [This recipe was originally posted in April 2017.
-It has been updated with cooking instructions, expert tips, FAQ, related recipes, video and ways to repurpose/use up ingredients]
+It has been updated with cooking instructions, expert tips, FAQ, related recipes, photos, video and ways to repurpose/use up ingredients]

 Table of contents